BaptisteBlouin/EventExtractionPapers/README.md

 <details>
-<summary>1. <a href="https://www.semanticscholar.org/paper/Modeling-Event-Extraction-via-Multilingual-Data-Hsi-Carbonell/fabcbadcb824a7bbe51f21a8492f9ba234cb695d">Modeling Event Extraction via Multilingual Data Sources</a> by Andrew Hsi, Jaime G. Carbonell, Yiming Yang</summary><blockquote><p align="justify">
+<summary>1. <a href="https://www.semanticscholar.org/paper/Modeling-Event-Extraction-via-Multilingual-Data-Hsi-Carbonell/fabcbadcb824a7bbe51f21a8492f9ba234cb695d">Modeling Event Extraction via Multilingual Data Sources</a> by<i> Andrew Hsi, Jaime G. Carbonell, Yiming Yang</i></summary><blockquote><p align="justify">
 In this paper, we describe our system for the TAC KBP 2015 Event track.
 We focus in particular on development of multilingual event extraction through the combination of language-dependent and languageindependent features.
 Our system specifically handles texts in both English and Chinese, but is designed in a manner to be extendable to new languages.
 Our experiments on the ACE2005 corpus show promising results for future development.
 </p></blockquote></details>